hugojcqs/ludus_exegol/README.md

 ## Why exegol ?

 Exegol is a Docker-based penetration testing platform designed to create isolated, reproducible, and customizable environments for security assessments.
-It is one of my go-to environments for internal pentesting, as it provides the latest security tools, ensures a reproducible setup for clients, and simplifies the deployment of segregated environments for multiple clients.
+It is one of my go-to environments for internal pentesting, as it provides the latest [security tools](https://exegol.readthedocs.io/en/latest/exegol-image/tools.html) and ensures a [reproducible](https://hub.docker.com/r/nwodtuhs/exegol/tags) setup for clients.

+Unlike Kali, it relies on Docker, allowing the creation of fully segregated environments for different clients without the need to duplicate entire Kali machines.
+This makes it easy to deploy and manage multiple testing environments efficiently.

-Exegol maintains a common baseline that can be centrally upgraded to meet the team's needs, ensuring consistency and efficiency across all users.
+Exegol also maintains a common baseline that can be centrally upgraded to meet the team's needs, ensuring consistency and efficiency across all users.

 **Skeptic?** Give it a go in Ludus.
 Exegol is packed with useful features :smirk: